- Accepted by any Medicare health provider

-If you’re inching closer to retirement, then one of your biggest concerns is managing future healthcare expenses.
+If you’re inching closer to retirement, then one of your biggest concerns is managing future health-care expenses.
 Perhaps you have already enrolled in an Original Medicare plan (Part A and B), but this isn't likely to give you complete coverage.
-Therefore, it's time to look in the direction of Medicare Supplement plans, also known as Medigap for short.
+Therefore, it's time to look in the direction of Medicare supplement plans, also known as Medigap for short.

 Cigna’s Medigap does a really good job of taking care of parts of your bill that are not covered by your Medicare Part A (hospital care) and Part B (medical care).
 The best part of Cigna is that their Medigap plan premiums start as low as $45.91 per month.